microsoft/WhatTheHack/999-SQLModernization/Student/Challenge01.md

 1. Migrate WWI DW to Azure Synapse Analytics (Azure SQL DW)
 1. Migrate WWI DW SSIS ETL to either ADF or Synapse Pipelines
+1. WWI is interested in understanding the performance impact of zone redundant availability
+    1. Use [Query Store](https://docs.microsoft.com/en-us/sql/relational-databases/performance/monitoring-performance-by-using-the-query-store?view=sql-server-ver15), [Database Experimentation Assistant](https://docs.microsoft.com/en-us/sql/dea/database-experimentation-assistant-overview?view=sql-server-ver15), or other similar analytics to provide data to back up your analysis; workloads may be simulated using the WWI Order Insert Solution referenced above